Mammillaria Cristata [Mam-mil-AR-ee-uh, Kris-TAY-tuh] is a succulent plant with a distinctive shape.

 Mammillaria Cristata Plant Pest or Diseases

 This Mammillaria is sensitive to red spiders.
 Use organic insecticide Neem oil to control the mites.

-It may experience root rot, but it is not a severe issue if you maintain the plant with the controlled watering schedule.
+It may experience root rot, but it is not a severe issue if you maintain the plant with a controlled watering schedule.